deeenes/bioinfo-tools/README.md

 -   https://nbviewer.jupyter.org/github/twiecki/CythonGSL/blob/master/examples/cython_gsl_ipythonnb.ipynb -
     Little quick start tutorial from Thomas V. Wiecki about how to boost Python performance with including some C code at critical parts.
+-   https://rszalski.github.io/magicmethods/ - A comprehensive guide for
+    magic methods from Rafe Kettler.
+Very helpful when you design your classes.

 ## Python resources